Easttown Township, Pennsylvania: History

 Two sites in the township are listed on the National Register of Historic Places: Waynesborough and Roughwood.
 The cluster of buildings that forms the village of Leopard, identified as a 'Significant Historic Cluster' in the Chester County Historic Sites Survey (1979–1982), is eligible for listing as well.
 In addition, the Waterloo Mills Historic District has been designated.
 Although St. David's Church is just over the line in Newtown Township, the church building and its graveyard (most of which is in Easttown) are listed together in the National Register.

 Easttown, along with neighboring Tredyffrin Township, was the site of the Berwyn School Fight, a boycott and legal campaign by local Black families to resist attempts to segregate public schools by race.

 Easttown Township is said to have the most-litigated zoning law in Pennsylvania, largely as a result of its efforts to avoid being swallowed up by the expansion of the suburbs of Philadelphia.
-At least two major cases about minimum lot size were handed down by the Pennsylvania Supreme Court: Bilbar Construction upheld the township's minimum lot sizes, while National Land and Investment Co. struck them down as 'exclusionary' seven years later.
+At least two major cases about minimum lot size were handed down by the Pennsylvania Supreme Court: the landmark case Bilbar Construction in 1958 upheld the township's minimum lot sizes, while National Land and Investment Co. struck them down as 'exclusionary' seven years later.
 National Land further held that a municipality may utilize zoning measures that are substantially related to the protection and preservation of the municipality's proper interest in providing for the general welfare of its residents, but Easttown's zoning did not pass the test.
 Ironically, despite the developer-litigants' claimed interest in allowing poor people to live in Easttown, they built only houses that sold at well over the average value in Pennsylvania.